|

 6 Match methods and tasks to the abilities of pupils.

-7 Use the space available to best advantage including the use of displays.
+7 Use the space available to best advantage including the

 8 Set tasks in varied and imaginative ways.